oroinc/documentation/commerce/admin_guide/entities/entity_fields.rst

 6. Click **Save** in the upper-right corner of the page.

 7. After that, you may require to update the schema.
-For how to do it, see the `Update Schema <./entity-actions#update-schema>`__ section.
+For how to do it, see the :ref:`Update Schema <schema-update>` section.

 Alternatively, you can start editing an entity field from the entity view page by clicking the |IcEdit| **Edit** icon at the right end of the corresponding row.